mgattozzi/mgattozzi/posts/rust-wasm.md

 wasm is that it's platform-agnostic so we could compile a module to wasm and then upload it to NPM to then be installed alongside other modules used for development.
 Being able to do something like `cargo upload --npm` would be great.
-It'll let us use Rust tooling locally, but still allow us to hook into the wider Web Development ecosystem.
+It'll let us use Rust tooling locally, but still allow us to hook into the wider web development ecosystem.

 With webpack and NPM we'll need to work with the projects' maintainers but they also either use Rust or already want it in their project so I'm sure it'll be easy to get help